BINAH25/microservices/README.md

 # Python Microservices Architecture

 This project implements a microservices architecture using Python, featuring two main services: a Flask-based main service and a Django-based admin service, along with a React frontend.
 The system uses RabbitMQ for message queuing and MySQL for data persistence.
+Infrastructure is managed with Terraform for AWS deployment.

 ## Content